kimsehwan96/kimsehwan96/README.md

 ## I'm...

-An graduated student majoring in Embedded System, Electronics Engineering Department in Tech University Of Korea (한국공학대학교)
+A graduated student majoring in Embedded System, Electronics Engineering Department in Tech University Of Korea (한국공학대학교)

 A junior software developer with 3 years of experience develope and maintain software platform(AWS, Cloudformation, Serverless framwork) and edge computer's process that collecting industrial data from PLCs, Controllers. + Devops(Jenkins, Github Action, Docker)

 ## I'm  interested in..